Editor’s Note: This article was updated on June 24 to reflect the Supreme Court’s decision to reverse Roe v. Wade.

-It’s official.
-President Joe Biden has been in office for one-full year.
+President Joe Biden has been in office for over a year.
 When he entered the White House in 2021, he had a number of big issues to deal with.
-Including COVID-19, a declining economy, racial and social injustice, police brutality, and climate change— just to name a few.
+Including COVID-19, a declining economy, racial and social injustice, police brutality, and climate change — just to name a few.

 On the campaign trail, he pushed to unite the country during a divisive time, vowing to be a president for everyone — not just for blue or red states.
 He also campaigned on making the US a world leader and restoring relationships with allies.

-At the one-year anniversary mark, Biden’s approval rating sits at 42.4%, according to FiveThirtyEight.
-That’s higher than former President Donald Trump’s rating at that point in his term (39.5%), but much lower than former Presidents Barack Obama (50.4%), George W Bush (81.2%), and Bill Clinton (56.5%).
-So we’re checking in on how he has held up with some key campaign promises over the past 12 months.
-And we’ll continue to monitor his progress and update this page throughout his first term in office.
+As of June 24, Biden’s approval rating sits at 39.2%, according to FiveThirtyEight.
+That’s lower than many of his predecessors at this point in their terms: former Presidents Donald Trump (42.3%), Barack Obama (46.7%), George W Bush (70.5%), and Bill Clinton (49%).
+Now, we’re checking in on how many of his key campaign promises he’s accomplished since taking office.
+And we’ll continue to monitor his progress and update this page throughout his first term.

-In September, Biden unveiled a six-part plan requiring vaccinations for nearly 100 million Americans.
+In Sept.
+2021, Biden unveiled a six-part plan requiring vaccinations for nearly 100 million Americans.
 The plan included those working in the private-sector, federal gov, health facilities, and schools.
-Federal gov employees were required to be vaxxed by Nov.
-22. Employees at certain schools have until Jan.
-31 to get their shots.
-While health care workers need to be vaccinated by late February.
 But the Supreme Court blocked the mandate for private-sector employees — dealing the admin a blow to its vaccination campaign.

 In June 2020, then-candidate Biden said he “would do everything possible" to make wearing masks in public mandatory.
 And added that he would work with governors and mayors, and ask Americans to step up, to make that happen.
-A number of states still have mask mandates today (like New York and Washington).
-But some, like Arizona, Florida, and Texas, have either gotten rid of theirs or never implemented one in the first place.
+A number of states had implemented mask mandates — but some never imposed one in the first place.
 Meanwhile, Biden did sign executive orders to require masks on federal grounds and transportation (think: planes, trains, buses, and ships).
-Gov officials extended that requirement through March 18.
+While the order was extended multiple times, a federal judge struck down the mandate in April.

 In July 2020, Trump notified the UN that the US would cut ties with WHO (the org that’s worked to coordinate a global effort to combat COVID-19).
 The former president accused WHO of not being aggressive enough with China and of being too slow to respond to the pandemic.
 To withdraw, the US had to give a one-year notice — so the move wasn’t set to take effect until July 2021.
 Meanwhile, as a candidate, Biden vowed to rejoin the org on his first day in office.
 Shortly after being inaugurated, he sent a letter to the UN Secretary-General, retracting the US’s decision to leave.
 And fulfilling his campaign promise.